Ebon Fisher: Advancing art and urban ecology

-The AlulA Dimension: Ebon Fisher built this structure in his loft in Williamsburg, Brooklyn in 1994.
-The climbable structure hosted both online and physical events, acting as a portal into the early internet.
+The AlulA Dimension: Ebon Fisher built this structure in his loft on Wythe Avenue in Williamsburg, Brooklyn in 1994.
+The climbable structure hosted both online and physical events, acting as a portal to the early internet.

-Interviewed on Fuji Television' and Yale Radio, and covered in Newsweek, Die Zeit, Wired, Flash Art, and the New York Times, Ebon Fisher has been at the vanguard of several emerging cultural paradigms: urban ecology, digital culture and Brooklyn’s renaissance at the turn of the 21st century.
-In the 2000 edition of his book, Art Since 1940: Strategies of Being, Jonathan Fineberg elaborates on Fisher’s interdisciplinary range: “The artist Ebon Fisher inhabited the close-knit artists’ neighborhood that existed in Williamsburg, Brooklyn at the start of the nineties.
+At the turn of the 21st century, Ebon Fisher’s immersive systems reflected several emerging cultural paradigms, including nascent urban ecology movements in Brooklyn, and a very young and experimental digital culture.
+In the 2000 edition of his book, Art Since 1940: Strategies of Being, Jonathan Fineberg elaborates on Fisher’s interdisciplinary range:“The artist Ebon Fisher inhabited the close-knit artists’ neighborhood that existed in Williamsburg, Brooklyn at the start of the nineties.
 His work involved the interface of media, technology, and industry with the human environment of a small community...
 ‘The web,’ he said, 'has created the new Vienna.’ ...Fisher also began making digital art that had no fixed materiality; instead it had the flavor of contemporary Cyberpunk fiction, as in William Gibson’s 1984 novel Neuromancer...
-Fisher wrote utopian “social programs” on the computer [and] through community-based cultural enterprises and consumer technology, he aspired to reclaim the production of culture from the mass marketers.”Fisher’s media rituals were sometimes accompanied by other innovations such as his Bionic Codex, a system of network ethics which Frank Popper describes as "artificial lifeforms cultivated in the plasma of popular culture."
-Popper underscores the organic vitality driving Nerve Circle's immersive creations beginning in Cambridge and Boston in the 1980s:
+Fisher wrote utopian “social programs” on the computer [and] through community-based cultural enterprises and consumer technology, he aspired to reclaim the production of culture from the mass marketers.”As an artist, Fisher took a creative approach to such systems thinking, earning the attention of a wide range of media, including Fuji Television,' Yale Radio, Newsweek, Die Zeit, Wired, Flash Art, and The New York Times.
+Fisher’s media rituals and Bionic Codes were presented in two New York Magazine cover stories, "The New Bohemia" on Williamsburg (1992), and "The New York Cyber-Sixty” on New York digital innovators (1995).
+French art historian, Frank Popper describes Fisher’s Bionic Codes in his book, From Technological to Virtual Art (MIT Press, 2007), as "artificial lifeforms cultivated in the plasma of popular culture."
+Popper also underscores the organic vitality driving Nerve Circle's immersive creations beginning in Cambridge and Boston in the 1980s:

 "These rituals focused on the immediacy of body-experience and on community-based culture, as Fisher organized massive participatory art events in gyms, nightclubs and neighborhoods.
 They were also efforts at exploring new ways to build vital convergences of humans and media technology."